HMS Grappler (1856): Civilian service and fate

 Grappler was paid off on 13 May 1865 and sold for $2,400 in 1868.
 She was modified by the addition of deck house and put into commercial service for the next 15 years.

 On 29 April 1883, while in Discovery Passage about 4 miles south of Seymour Narrows, a fire was discovered in her boiler room.
 There were only two lifeboats aboard, one of which overturned.
 There were 36 survivors.
 Because the ship's records were lost, the number who perished in the sinking is uncertain but is believed to be between 70 and 90.
 At an inquest which followed, it was found that the vessel was not licensed to carry passengers aboard and the owners had failed to make provisions for their safety.
-Grappler was on a voyage from the Puget South to the Alaska Territory.
+Grappler was on a voyage from the Puget Sound to the Alaska Territory.